lmammino/expenses/README.md

 ## Currency conversion

-The currency conversion part leverages the fantastic work done by [fawazahmed0/currency-api](https://github.com/fawazahmed0/currency-api).
-This project allows us to have historic exchange rates (**since 2020-11-22**) without having to pay for a private API or having to rely on annoying API keys to access public rate-limited free APIs.
+The currency conversion part leverages the [Open Exchange rates](https://openexchangerates.org) API.

 Note that the current implementation caches all the retrieved exchange rates locally in your file system, so you will never have to fetch the same exchange rate twice.